When you combine techniques, you’ll often end up with a better and more effective process.

 - Sometimes, yes, but I was expecting more traffic on a shorter timeframe.
 The case studies illustrated that and suggest that it will happen fast.
 That’s one of the reasons case studies can be misleading since they rarely show repeatability by others.

-If you’d like to see me answer to these questions, check out the video below.
+If you’d like to see me answer to these questions, check out this video.
 It’s about 9 minutes in.

 Your thoughts?
 Leave a comment and let me know: